ThSonDev/airflow-data-pipelines/airflow/projects/vehicle_counting/README.md

 * Remove annotated frame files
 * Reset or clear PostgreSQL table
 * Prevent leftover worker files from filling storage
+* (Database cleanup code exists but is commented out in the DAG.)

 ## 5. Project Structure